 Woodland Garden Maintenance

-Native plantings in a woodland garden design offer the advantage of lower maintenance.
+Native plants in a woodland garden design offer the advantage of lower maintenance.
 While new plants may require supplemental watering during the first year of establishment, the care of your woodland garden will be minimal, much like it is in a natural woodland setting.

 Keeping the area mulched will help retain moisture and reduce weed growth.
 Organic or humus-rich mulch will also keep the soil well nourished, minimizing the need for fertilizing.